hackernese/SneakyEXE/README.md

                                                        /$$  | $$
                                                       |  $$$$$$/
                                                        \______/
-A tool which helps you embedding UAC-Bypassing functionalities into your custom Win32 payloads ( x86_64 architecture specifically )
+A tool which helps you embedding UAC-Bypassing function into your custom Win32 payloads ( x86_64 architecture specifically )
 - Tested on Windows 7,8,10 ( 64bit)
 - Free and Open-sourced with full source codes published
++ Tutorial : https://www.youtube.com/watch?v=12efahUc-nU ( or for information, r

 ### Requirements:
 ---
 ||Linux|Windows|